 - Lack of legal protection because of their status as citizens.

 - Difficulty (or inability) to see friends and family in their home country.

 - Trauma in the case of involuntary emigration (as a result of fleeing violence, being a victim of human trafficking, etc.).

 Acculturation and Addiction

-American culture places great importance on deadlines, and not maintaining deadlines can be seen as unprofessional; however, time management in Hispanic cultures is a lot more fluid, with more emphasis placed on the individual’s availability than the idea of completing work on schedule.
-Conversely, American culture famously prizes individual fulfillment and independence, while Hispanic cultures focus on family and group cohesion, and happiness.
+American culture places great importance on deadlines, and not maintaining deadlines can be seen as unprofessional; however, time management in Hispanic cultures may be more fluid, with more emphasis placed on the individual’s availability than the idea of completing work on schedule.
+Conversely, American culture famously prizes individual fulfillment and independence, while Hispanic cultures focus on family and group cohesion, and happiness.11

 Addiction Differences within Hispanic Communities

-Even the differing roles of alcohol itself in American and Hispanic cultures play a part in the rate of addiction in Hispanic communities.
+Even the culturally variable roles of alcohol itself play a part in the rate of addiction in Hispanic communities.
 For example, traditional Hispanic societies do not permit women to drink socially or casually.
-Hispanic men, however, are free to drink outside the home, with friends.
-However, according to Alcoholism: Clinical & Experimental Research, Hispanic women who move to the United States and have a high level of acculturation (i.e., where they engage with their new surroundings more openly and successfully, with minimal psychological distress) tend to drink more than their counterparts who do not acculturate well, or those who remain in their country of origin.
+This norm, however, does not generally apply to Hispanic men, who are often free to drink casually outside the home.14 According to Alcoholism: Clinical & Experimental Research, Hispanic women who move to the United States and have a high level of acculturation (i.e., where they engage with their new surroundings more openly and successfully, with minimal psychological distress) tend to drink more than their counterparts who do not acculturate, or those who remain in their country of origin.